Reactive Synthesis Without Regret: Variant III: plays word strategies

-The threshold problem for mean-payoff games is defined as follows.
-Given $\nu \in \mathbb{Q}$, determining whether \eve has an observation-based strategy such that, for all counter-strategies of \adam, the resulting abstract play has no concretization with mean-payoff value (strictly) less than $\nu$.
-For convenience, let us denote this problem by $\maxmpgpo{>}{\nu}$ and by $\maxmpgpo{\ge}{\nu}$ when the inequality is strict and non-strict, respectively.
-Note that in this case \eve is playing to maximize the mean-payoff value of all concrete runs corresponding to the abstract play being played while \adam is minimizing the same.

-It was shown in~\cite{ddgrt10,hpr14} that both problems are undecidable for $\underline{\mpfun}$ and for $\overline{\mpfun}$.
-That is, determining if $\maxmpgpo{>}{\nu}$ or $\maxmpgpo{\ge}{\nu}$ is undecidable regardless of the definition used for the mean-payoff function.
-Further, if we ask for the existence of finite memory observation-based strategies of \eve only, both definitions ($\underline{\mpfun}$ and $\overline{\mpfun}$) coincide and the problem remains undecidable.

-Consider a given MPGPO $H = (Q,q_I,A,\Delta,w,Obs)$, and denote by $H'$ the game obtained by multiplying by $-1$ all values assigned by $w$ to the transitions of $H$.
-Clearly, we get that the answer to whether $\maxmpgpo{>}{\nu}$ (resp. $\maxmpgpo{\ge}{\nu}$) in $H$ is affirmative if and only if in $H'$ \eve has an observation-based strategy to ensure that against any strategy of \adam, the resulting abstract play is such that all concretizations have mean-payoff value of less than or equal to $-\nu$ (resp. strictly less than $-\nu$).
-Denote these problems by $\minmpgpo{<}{\mu}$ and $\minmpgpo{\le}{\mu}$, respectively.
-It follows that for any definition of the mean-payoff function, these problems are undecidable (even if we are only interested in finite memory strategies of \eve).

-\paragraph{Simplifying assumptions.} We assume, w.l.o.g., that in mean-payoff games with partial-observation the transition relation is total.
-As the weights in mean-payoff games with partial-observation can be \emph{shifted and scaled}, we can assume w.l.o.g. that $\nu$ is any integer $N$.
-Furthermore, we can also assume that the mean-payoff value of any concrete play in a game is bounded from below by $0$ and from above by $M$ (this can again be achieved by shifting and scaling).

-\begin{proof}[of Lemma~\ref{lem:undec-mpg}] We give a reduction from the threshold problem of \emph{mean-payoff games with partial observation}~\cite{ddgrt10,hpr14} that resembles the reduction used for the proof of Lemma~\ref{lem:exp-hardness}.
-More specifically, given a mean-payoff game with partial-observation $H = (S,s_I,T,B,c,Obs)$, we construct a weighted automaton $\Gamma_H = (Q,q_I,\Delta,A,w)$ with the same payoff function such that
+We give a reduction from the \emph{threshold problem for mean-payoff games with partial observation}.
+This problem was shown to be undecidable in~\cite{ddgrt10,hpr14}.
+First, as a warm-up, we give a simpler reduction from the \emph{blind} sub-class of mean-payoff games with partial observation to the strict sub-cases of the lemma.
+Finally, we present a full proof of the lemma.